pimoGit/consistentWebDevResources/README.md

 I would love to put together a good list that could remain essential and very very useful, so not a very long or verbose but a very concise and straight to the point one.

 If you are a beginner this is a post I wrote that could be a good place to kick off: [https://www.simoneicardi.com/hacks-utili-per-junior-developer-e-per-affrontare-al-meglio-un-boot-camp/]
+(It is just in Italian for now.
+I hoper I will have time for traslate it soon.)

 The following is not properly a list for beginners but more a list for who  already is a front-end web dev pro and is constantly trying to become a better dev every day, step by step, in both directions, consolidating the base and going forward on the top, learning the new stuff.